Dangerous Goods Training

 United States, Canada

-Expires: May 2015
+Expires May 2015

 This training is provided as a service to Mayo Medical Laboratories clients and couriers.
 It is limited to shipping of medical specimens for diagnostic testing, including Category A Infectious Substances and Category B Biological Substances.
 Although we strive to ensure that the information is current and accurate, we remind you that it is the employer’s responsibility to perform and verify the training of their employees.

 Parts of this training apply only to shipments originating or ending in the United States.
-Only MML clients and couriers should use this training.
+Only Mayo Medical Laboratories clients and couriers should use this training.
 Non-Mayo Medical Laboratories clients and couriers are encouraged to use one of the many commercial vendors specializing in IATA and DOT training.

 Who Needs Training?